-Market Barriers Technical Barriers Regulatory Barriers Cultural Barriers There is a lack of alternative materials that have comparable functionality and pricing, and that also have a lower environmental impact 1 Post-consumer plastics are often mixed and contaminated, compromising the quality and safety of outputs 2 There is a lack of incentives to design for extended use and recyclability through policy (tax incentives) 1 Sustainability is not consumers' primary purchasing decision driver, although increasingly they desire to purchase sustainable products 1 Virgin plastics are cheap and easily accessible, providing little incentive for businesses to utilize and source recycled feedstock 1 There are poor unit economics for recycling as technology requires large quantities to be economically viable Oil production is often subsidized, serving as a perverse incentive for a circular economy within plastics 1 Consumer behavior change is required to adopt reuse and refill systems and decrease reliance and expectation of single-use culture.
+Market Barriers Technical Barriers Regulatory Barriers Cultural Barriers There is a lack of alternative materials that have comparable functionality and pricing, and that also have a lower environmental impact Post-consumer plastics are often mixed and contaminated, compromising the quality and safety of outputs There is a lack of incentives to design for extended use and recyclability through policy (tax incentives) Sustainability is not consumers' primary purchasing decision driver, although increasingly they desire to purchase sustainable products Virgin plastics are cheap and easily accessible, providing little incentive for businesses to utilize and source recycled feedstock There are poor unit economics for recycling as technology requires large quantities to be economically viable Oil production is often subsidized, serving as a perverse incentive for a circular economy within plastics Consumer behavior change is required to adopt reuse and refill systems and decrease reliance and expectation of single-use culture.
 While consumer awareness is rising, convenience may compromise behavior change The business case for reuse of plastics is challenging with high operational costs for reuse business models and low profitability as sourcing and cleaning plastics is expensive.
-1 There is a lack of recycling infrastructure and incentive for facilities to invest in more advanced technology There are a variety of reuse policies that have slowed down both implementation and scaling There are some concerns about the hygiene and safety of reused plastics, especially coming out of COVID-19 pandemic Externalities (e.g., GHG emissions, health hazards, water use) are not accounted for in packaging pricing ^{1,2} Certain plastics have limited recyclability, and plastic quality is degraded post- recycling.
-PET can be recycled a maximum of 2 to 3 times Limited financing models for recycling infrastructure make funding difficult to secure Improper disposal of plastics at end-of-use, including types of plastics that can be collected, disrupts the recycling loop 2 There is a lack of funding for R&D on recyclability of plastics and polymers The use of laminates and other multi-type or multi- layer plastics can be hard to separate The value of different postconsumer waste types fluctuates making it difficult to predict and plan for Companies have difficulty finding people with the technical skills needed to implement circular solutions
+Take caution against un- proven chemical recycling practices that can impose greater climate and health risks than traditional recycling methods.
+There are a variety of reuse policies that have slowed down both implementation and scaling There are some concerns about the hygiene and safety of reused plastics, especially coming out of COVID-19 pandemic Externalities (e.g., GHG emissions, health hazards, water use) are not accounted for in packaging pricing Certain plastics have limited recyclability, and plastic quality is degraded post- recycling.
+PET can be recycled a maximum of 2 to 3 times Limited financing models for recycling infrastructure make funding difficult to secure Improper disposal of plastics at end-of-use, including types of plastics that can be collected, disrupts the recycling loop There is a lack of funding for R&D on recyclability of plastics and polymers The use of laminates and other multi-type or multi- layer plastics can be hard to separate The value of different postconsumer waste types fluctuates making it difficult to predict and plan for Companies have difficulty finding people with the technical skills needed to implement circular solutions